Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Attacks

-\subsubsection{Self-driving}
+Black-box attacks are more practical in the physical world since many face recognition systems use commercial APIs that attackers can query.
+Sharif et al. \cite{sharif2016accessorize} updated patterns by querying target models.
+Finding vulnerable patch locations is important to improve effectiveness and reduce overfitting.
+Wei et al. \cite{wei2022adversarial} developed a query-based method to find optimal patch positions and rotations for cartoon stickers without calculating perturbations.
+To reduce query numbers, Guo et al. \cite{wei2021generating} jointly optimized patch location and perturbation, cutting queries from thousands to dozens.

+\subsubsection{\textbf{Self-driving}}

-Ensuring people's life safety is a prerequisite for the application of autonomous driving technology.
+Ensuring people's safety is a prerequisite for the application of autonomous driving.
 A self-driving system needs to deal with complex situations in the real world.
-It must keep the cars on the right road, avoid obstacles, pedestrians and other vehicles along the way, and accurately identify traffic signs, lights and lane lines.
-The physically adversarial attack can pose threats in all aspects, challenging the most important safety principle.
+It must keep the car on the right road, avoid obstacles, pedestrians, and other vehicles along the way, and accurately identify traffic signs, lights, and lane lines.
+Physically adversarial attacks can pose threats in all aspects, challenging the fundamental safety principle.